User Perceptions vs. Proxy LLM Judges: Privacy and Helpfulness in LLM Responses to Privacy-Sensitive Scenarios: Conclusion and Discussion

-\paragraph{Consistency or diversity?} While much prior work has emphasized the importance of consistency in LLM-generated content, our results highlight domains where convergence on a single answer is not necessarily appropriate.
-In settings where there may be a clear, objective answer (e.g., answering factual questions, providing straightforward medical diagnoses, supplying best practices for computer security), consistency is desirable.
-In contrast, privacy and perceived utility are subjective, determined by the context and individual preferences (e.g., a fitness app tracking users' location)~\cite{nissenbaum_privacy_2004,acquisti_privacy_2015}.
-When an LLM is positioned as a proxy for human judgements in such domains, producing a range of evaluations rather than a single judgement could better approximate the population it stands in for.
-We call for clearer taxonomies separating objective-answer tasks from preference- and perception-sensitive tasks.
-Making these distinctions can help researchers in guiding study designs and evaluation metrics, as well as when to rely on or go beyond deterministic proxy LLMs evaluations.
+\paragraph{Consistency or diversity?} While much prior work typically values consistency in LLM-generated content, our results suggest that consistency may not be the right goal when LLMs are used as proxies for human judgment.
+For objective tasks (e.g., answering factual questions), consistent outputs are desirable.
+However, for perceived privacy and utility, judgments depend on context and individual preferences~\cite{acquisti_privacy_2015,nissenbaum_privacy_2004}.
+In these domains, proxy LLMs may need to exhibit the full range of potential user judgments rather than producing a single score.
+Building on prior calls for clearer evaluation taxonomies and for distinguishing subjective from objective judgments~\cite{basile_need_2021,davani_dealing_2022,liang_holistic_2023}, we call for a taxonomy separating objective-answer tasks from preference-sensitive tasks.
+Making these distinctions can help researchers in guiding study designs and evaluation metrics, as well as when to rely on or go beyond deterministic proxy LLM evaluations.
 Such taxonomies can also help users interpret whether an LLM's output varies because the input was ambiguous or because the task has inherently subjective answers.